mountainMath/cancensus/README.md

 ### Statistics Canada Attribution

-Subject to the Statistics Canada Open Licence Agreement, licensed products using Statistics Canada data should employ the following acknowledgement of source:
+Subject to the Statistics Canada Open Licence Agreement, licensed products using Statistics Canada data should employ the following aknowledgement of source:

 ```
 Acknowledgment of Source